Life Insurance with Bone Marrow Failure.

 Why do life insurance companies care if I have been diagnosed with bone marrow failure?

-In order to understand why a life insurance company might “care” if any individual has been diagnosed with bone marrow failure, it’s important to understand “bone marrow” is the place where new blood cells are produced.
+To understand why a life insurance company might “care” if any individual has been diagnosed with bone marrow failure, it’s important to understand “bone marrow” is the place where new blood cells are produced.

 Which means that…